dendrite/viscosity/Glia/README.markdown

 * 3 - Need to make an Arquillian test - ot examples for EJB Glia example

+* [DONE] Client correct wait - for a period - something like Future
-+[DONE] for example a JSON sending - * 4 - Also made some pure POJO example integration
+* [DONE] for example a JSON sending - * 4 - Also made some pure POJO example integration

 -- if You get something like that during deployment on Jboss 7.1.1.Final